BSc Mathematics

 What you’ll study

-The BSc (Honours) degree is a four-year programme.
-Each year contains compulsory classes and some years contain either optional classes, which relate to different areas of mathematics and/or elective classes from other subject areas in the University.
+The BSc (Honours) Mathematics degree is a four-year programme.
+Each year contains compulsory modules and some years contain either optional modules, which relate to different areas of mathematics and/or elective modules from other subject areas in the University.

 Years 1 & 2

 In addition to core mathematical methods, you’ll study applied analysis, mechanics, numerical analysis and statistics.
-You also choose elective classes.
+You also choose elective modules.

 Years 3 & 4

-You’ll choose from a range of Mathematics & Statistics classes from one or more of the specialist application areas.
+You’ll choose from a range of Mathematics & Statistics modules from one or more of the specialist application areas.

 As part of the final Honours year, you will undertake a project that includes a written report and an oral presentation.

-Topics offered in Honours-year classes include the mathematics of financial derivatives, mathematical modelling in biology and medicine, numerical analysis, and the mathematics of networks.
+Topics offered in Honours year modules include the mathematics of financial derivatives, mathematical modelling in biology and medicine, numerical analysis, and the mathematics of networks.

 Mathematics & Statistics